5 Dress Shoe Styles For Every Wardrobe

 Like the Oxford, the Derby comes in multiple different styles and colors, depending on if you’re dressing up or dressing down.
 Its versatility allows you to wear them with jeans, chinos, and trousers.
 Perfect for daily wear, the Derby can be worn to the office or at a casual hang out spot with friends.
 There are very few places you can’t wear it.
 We recommend you own a brown, full brogue (“wingtip”) Derby for a smart casual look, but you should choose the amount of broguing that matches your personal style.

-Shop Anatoly's Cognac Derby
+Shop Anatoly's Cognac Derbies

 #3 The Loafer